Skip to content

 As an example, a Spanish translation of the full specification is required for validating a European patent in Spain.
 Therefore, if unitary effect is requested in addition to validating the patent in Spain (which is outside the scope of a UP), clients can make use of their existing Spanish translation of the specification to satisfy the translation requirements for the UP.

-The translation requirements will be in place during a six-year transitional phase.
+The translation requirements will be in place during a six-year transitional phase running from 1 June 2023.
 A decision on whether to continue requiring translations, and whether to allow machine translations as the only translation on file will be made towards the end of the transitional phase.
 It is possible the transitional phase will be extended up to a full term of 12 years if translations are still considered necessary towards the end of the initial six-year term.

 Can a machine translation be used to meet the UP translation requirements?

 Yes; however, this is not encouraged by the EPO.
-This is because the regulation governing the translation requirements for Unitary Patents states non-machine (i.e. human prepared) translations should be used at least during a transitional period that will be in place when the UP system comes into effect.
+This is because the regulation governing the translation requirements for Unitary Patents states non-machine (i.e. human prepared) translations should be used at least during a transitional period in place from 1 June 2023.

 The EPO, as the recipient of all requests for unitary effect, will not be checking the linguistic detail, grammar or wording of a translation.
 Instead, the EPO will only carry out a formal check that the translation is present, in the language indicated in the request for unitary effect, and is complete with all elements included, such as the same drawings and an identical number of claims.
 As such, an objection based on a machine translation having been filed instead of a human translation will likely only be raised if it is immediately apparent the translation is a machine translation.